JO DAVIESS COUNTY

 SVDA has a Restoration Advisory Board composed of citizens interested in the progress of cleanup at the site.
 The RAB was formed in 1996 and currently meets approximately six times per year.
 The RAB is interested in all aspects of the SVDA cleanup, including cleanup for MEC.
 The SVDA RAB has also expressed strong interest in the impact of the plans for reuse of the SVDA property on the cleanup of the Site.

-Congressional InterestSubstantial local interest in the future and future development of SVDA has attracted the interest of the local Congressional delegation.
+Congressional InterestSubstantial local interest in the future and future development of SVDA has attracted the interest of the local Congressional delegation in general and the office of Congressman Manzullo, in particular.
 Much of this interest stems from the desire of the local communities to see the redevelopment of the SVDA property proceed.

 Management of over 9,000 acres of the SVDA property has been transferred to the U.S. Fish and Wildlife Service, which manages the property as part of the Upper Mississippi Valley National Wildlife and Fish Refuge.
 Three thousand of those acres have been transferred to the FWS, with the remaining six thousand acres actively managed by the FWS for public benefit through a Memorandum of Agreement with the Army.
 Ultimately, the goal is to transfer title of all 9,000 acres, which has been designated as the Lost Mound Unit of the Refuge.